oskarszura/oskarszura.github.io/_posts/2016-04-04-modern-css-layouting.md

 .aside-2 { order: 3; }
 .footer { order: 4; }
 ```

+It looks much better than Twitter's Bootstrap grid... but still doesn't resolve all our problems (like two dimensional layouting).

 [Can I use 'flexbox'](http://caniuse.com/#feat=flexbox) - global support 94.1% (April 2016)